aoyshi/Machine-Leaning-Basics/unsupervised/clustering/kmeans/README.md

 ## Limitations of my implementation:
 1. Sometimes the initial seeding by kmeans++ will get stuck in a local minimum (two seeds in the same cluster, i.e. the algorithm mistakenly splits up one cluster as two or more): the occurence of this is more prevalent as the number of clusters increases.
 This problem never happens with sci-kit learn's built-in kmeans.
-2. Only works for 2D and 3D data
+2. OThe plotting functions only work for 2D and 3D data (but the actual kmeans will work for all dimensions)
 3. Only works for upto 12 clusters

 # Helpful Links: